t-rappos/auction-system/README.md

 The following is a list estimated user functionality, users can:

 - Accounts
-  - create an account
+  - Create an account
-  - edit their account
+  - Edit their account
-  - message other accounts
+  - Message other accounts
-  - see received messages
+  - See received messages
-  - have associated currency amount for use
+  - Have associated currency amount for use
-  - login
+  - Login
-  - logout
+  - Logout

 - Items
-  - create items
+  - Create items
-  - view stored items
+  - View stored items
-  - sort stored items
+  - Sort stored items
-  - see what items look like
+  - See what items look like
-  - can be of a type/category/tag
+  - Can be of a type/category/tag

 - Listings
-  - sell and buy items
+  - Sell and buy items
-  - auction and bid on items
+  - Auction and bid on items
-  - sold items trigger a 'item sold' message to be sent to the seller
+  - Sold items trigger a 'item sold' message to be sent to the seller
-  - cancel listing
+  - Cancel listing

 - Searching
-  - search for items to buy
+  - Search for items to buy
-  - wait for item to appear that matches search criteria
+  - Wait for item to appear that matches search criteria
-  - sort list of searched for items
+  - Sort list of searched for items
-  - view price of item type over time
+  - View price of item type over time

 ### 3.2.3 Operating Environment